Toxins

 What is Asbestos?

 Asbestos is a naturally occurring fibrous silicate mineral that is mined from deposits around the world.
 Asbestos is tough, resistant to corrosion, an excellent insulator, and cheap to produce.
-These characteristics made asbestos well suited for a wide variety of applications throughout the railroad industry.
-The railroads began using asbestos shortly after industrial production of asbestos began, and before long, the railroad industry was heavily reliant on products manufactured with asbestos.
+These characteristics made asbestos well-suited for a wide variety of applications throughout the railroad industry.
+The railroads began using asbestos shortly after industrial production of asbestos began.
+Before long, the railroad industry heavily relied on products manufactured with asbestos.

 Does Asbestos Cause Cancer?